UTokyo-ICEPP/qc-workbook/source/en/shor.md

     print(row)
 ```

-得られた位相の情報から、連分数アルゴリズムを使用して$s$と$r$を見つけることができます。Pythonの組み込みの`fractions`(分数)モジュールを使用して、小数を`Fraction`オブジェクトに変換できます。
-From the phase information you obtain, you can use the continued fraction expansion algorithm to determine $s$ and $r$.
-You can use the built-in Python `fractions` module to convert decimals into `Fraction` objects.
+From the phase information, you can determine $s$ and $r$ using the continued fraction expansion.
+You can use the built-in Python `fractions` module to convert fractions into `Fraction` objects.

 ```{code-cell} ipython3
 ---